On primordial universe in anti-de Sitter landscape: Introduction

-In the past decades, numerical relativity (NR) has developed significantly and was applied to studies on the merging of black hole binaries \cite{Pretorius:2005gq,Campanelli:2005dd,Baker:2005vv} and non-perturbative cosmologies, e.g.\cite{Giblin:2015vwq,Bentivegna:2015flc,Musoke:2019ima,Macpherson:2016ict,Macpherson:2018btl}.
+In the past decades, numerical relativity (NR) has developed significantly and has been applied to studies on the merging of black hole binaries \cite{Pretorius:2005gq,Campanelli:2005dd,Baker:2005vv} and non-perturbative cosmologies, e.g.\cite{Giblin:2015vwq,Bentivegna:2015flc,Musoke:2019ima,Macpherson:2016ict,Macpherson:2018btl}.
 As pointed out, the study of AdS landscape is theoretically well-motivated.
-Consequently, the dynamics of non-perturbative evolution of the entire spacetime in such landscape has continued to be a matter of concern, e.g.\cite{Blanco-Pillado:2019tdf}.
 It is well-known that the region in a single AdS vacuum is unstable and will eventually collapse into a singularity \cite{Abbott:1985kr}, see also e.g.\cite{Bizon:2011gg}.
-However, in an AdS landscape, the dynamics and evolution of spacetime is far more complicated, exhibiting rich phenomena that has not been well explored thus far.
+Consequently, the non-perturbative evolution of the entire spacetime in such landscape has continued to be a matter of concern, e.g.\cite{Blanco-Pillado:2019tdf}.

-As a step towards this issue, we perform the (3+1)D NR simulation of the ``universe" in a simplified AdS landscape.
+As a step towards this issue, we perform (3+1)D NR simulations of the ``universe" in a simplified AdS landscape.
 Despite the application of NR simulations in cosmologies \cite{Giblin:2015vwq,Bentivegna:2015flc,East:2015ggf,Clough:2016ymm,Lin:2021ubu}, few focused on the AdS landscape.
-To our knowledge, this work is the first full relativistic simulation showing the non-perturbative evolution of spacetime in the AdS landscape.
-We find novel phenomena not captured by conventional perturbative analysis, see Fig.\ref{K_2d}, highlighting the irreplaceable role of NR in comprehending the origin of our Universe.
+Specially, in Ref.~\cite{Lin:2021ubu}, we investigate the evolution of scalar field in an initial inhomogeneous expanding Universe and how a patch of spacetime evolves into the dS vacua that should happen at the early epoch of the Universe.
+In this letter, we further investigate the spacetime evolves in a landscape with multiple AdS vacua, which are more generic in string theory.
+We explore potential new phenomenology and investigate whether a quasi-de Sitter space can emerge on the bubble wall separating different AdS regions.
+Our simulation results show novel phenomena not captured by conventional perturbative analyses, see Fig.\ref{K_2d}, which in certain sense highlights the important role of NR in comprehending the non-perturbative phenomena of spacetime.